machshev/bible-modules/README.md

 [![pypi version](https://img.shields.io/pypi/v/abm-tools.svg)](https://pypi.org/project/abm-tools/)
 [![gitpod](https://img.shields.io/badge/gitpod-workspace-blue.svg?style=flat)](https://gitpod.io/#https://github.com/machshev/bible-modules)

-Provides the SEDRA 3 source files and the Python based tools to generate Aramaic bible software modules in common formats... for example SWORD, MySWORD, E-SWORD modules.
-Rather than just providing the generated modules (which I'm hoping will be available from the normal module sites), I'd like to share the scripts used to generate them.
-That way if someone finds, as I have, that their preferred bible software doesn't have a module available... then you can use these scripts as a starting point to generate one.
+Initially this project started out focusing on just the Aramaic Peshitta modules.
+This is where the biggest gap was at the time.
+However while developing [Haqor](https://github.com/machshev/haqor-core) it became apparent that the existing Hebrew modules are also somewhat defficient in some ways.
+So this project has now expanded to include all original language bible modules.
+As well as generating a bespoke perpose built module and module format for `haqor`.

+The idea is to provide everything from the source texts to the pre generated bible modules themselves including the code to generate them.
+This means anyone can review the generation process and make improvements as required.

 None of this would be possible without the [source documents](#source-documents) generously provided free to use for all.
-These scripts are therefore also provided under the same Apache 2.0 licence, as I've done very little work on top of the many years of time and effort various people have spent compiling the original information.
+These scripts are therefore also provided under the Apache 2.0 licence, as I've done very little work on top of the many years of time and effort various people have spent compiling the original information.
+If you need a different license for some reason then please open an issue and let me know.

 "freely ye have received, freely give."
 (Mat 10:8)